Azure/iotedge/edge-modules/metrics-collector/src/README.md

     - ex: `00:12:00`
     - Defaults to every 24 hours
 - `AzureDomain`
-    - Configurable azure domain which is used to construct the log analytics upload address.
+    - Configurable azure domain which is used to select the AAD authority host (public cloud, Azure Government, or Azure China) for authentication.
-    - ex: `azure.com.cn`
+    - ex: `azure.us`
     - Defaults to `azure.com`

+## Authentication:

+When `UploadTarget` is `AzureMonitor`, the module authenticates to Azure AD to call the Logs Ingestion API.
+Client secrets are not supported.
+Two options are available:

+- **Certificate-based app registration** (recommended for customers): set `AadClientCertificatePath` (and `AadClientCertificatePassword` if needed) along with `AadClientId` and `AadTenantId`.
+- **Ambient credentials via `DefaultAzureCredential`** (default, used when `AadClientCertificatePath` is not set): picks up, in order, environment credentials (including workload identity federated tokens), managed identity, and an active Azure CLI session.
+Set `AadClientId`/`AadTenantId` to disambiguate when multiple identities are available (e.g. a specific user-assigned managed identity or workload identity).

 ## Upload Target: